 Cybercrime is at an all-time high and the threat knows no boundaries.
 Whether you’re part of a small or large organization, it is important more now than ever to have a cybersecurity program in place and Real Estate Investment Trusts (REITs) are feeling the pressure.

-A major concern for REITs is fraud via Business Email Compromise/Correspondence (BEC) attacks, which is a form of phishing that grew significantly in 2015.
+If you don’t know what REITs are then take a look at the best reits uk has to offer so you’re able to understand what it is.
+If you know about REITs then you will know that a major concern for REITs is fraud via Business Email Compromise/Correspondence (BEC) attacks, which is a form of phishing that grew significantly in 2015.
 A BEC is when a fraudulent email is sent to employees to trick them into sending funds to a fake bank account.
 The impact of a cyber breach can be severe, resulting in wire transfers of hundreds of thousands of dollars and it is now harder to detect these emails because cyber criminals are using new tools and tactics to create emails that look more authentic.
 This type of cybercrime relies heavily on error of personnel and can be difficult to detect using only an anti-phishing software or service.
 That’s why it is important that your organization also trains employees on how to best prevent and respond to a cyber-attack.

 Complying with the SEC’s Regulations

 The SEC noted under federal securities laws that organizations could be required to provide data security risks and possible liabilities in their public financial statements when “risks meet the level of ‘material information.'”
 In order to prepare, REITs should asses the risk of claims from individuals whose personal information is lost, as well as from investors in the company who could argue the value of their investment has been tarnished by cyber breaches.

 Even the Most Sophisticated Cybersecurity Technology May Not be Enough